-Hornstull is one of the most polluted areas in Sweden and a hazard for lightweight travellers.
-We decided to reimagine the area together with the architect firm CF Møller.
+Hornstull is one of the most polluted areas in Sweden and a hazard for pedestrians and people using lightweight vehicles.
+Consequently, we decided to reimagine the area together with the architect firm CF Møller.

 Did you know that there is more space occupied by car parking than housing per person in Sweden?
 Cars also tend to take up disproportionately more space than other transport modes, such as biking, e-scooting and walking in cities.

 Making urban mobility less car dependant is therefore not only important for reaching climate targets.
 It will also help make urban areas better to live in, healthier and safer.

 Voi supports the idea of 15-minute cities, built for travelling via public transport, micromobility, and feet.
 By enabling car-free mobility in cities, space can be freed up for socialising areas, urban greening, and micromobility infrastructure.
 This means creating cities made for living, which has been Voi’s vision since we were founded in 2018.

 At Voi, we think it’s time to call for a paradigm shift in urban development.
 We want to inspire our users and encourage citizens to think about what else urban spaces could be used for, other than car infrastructure.
 With this in mind, we decided to reimagine Hornstull, together with the architect firm CF Møller, to show an alternative of how cities can develop in the future.

 A realistic change

 The street at Hornstull currently has five car lanes and lacks protected bike lanes, making it unsafe for lightweight travellers.
 It’s also a hotspot for air pollution, which causes 7,600 premature deaths every year in Sweden, and traffic noise that impacts human health.